haridas/haridas.github.com/src/articles/is-lottery-prediction-possible-2.md

-The fact was most of the time nobody gets Jackpot, those cases lower matching numbers gets corresponding prize money.
-Obviously when the jackpot crosses 5Million there will be high demand for tickets, because each 3 or higher match gets 10x more prize unless nobody gets the jackpot on that draw.
+The fact was most of the time nobody gets Jackpot, those cases lower matching numbers get corresponding prize money.
+Obviously when the jackpot crosses 5Million there will be high demand for tickets, because each 3 or higher match gets 10x more prizes unless nobody gets the jackpot on that draw.

 At this stage it looks like a standard lottery game played in those times.
 What you think about the weakness of this game and how people exploited it to win